 Tournament Fighting with Hades: Most bizarre in the original, where the Hades Cup is harmless.
 (Well, as harmless as a 50-round chain battle featuring lots of tough Heartless and a battle with Hades himself can be, anyway.)

-Trilogy Creep: By the time the prophesized "Kingdom Hearts III" comes out, there will be an impressive eight preceding games sans remakes, five of which (coded, 358/2 Days, Birth by Sleep, 3D, Birth by Sleep vol. 2) will have been released between II and III.
+Trilogy Creep: By the time the prophesized "Kingdom Hearts III" comes out, there will be an impressive eight preceding games sans remakes, four of which (coded, 358/2 Days, Birth by Sleep, 3D) have been released between II and III.

 Two Guys and a Girl: Sora, Riku, Kairi; Terra, Ven, Aqua; Hayner, Pence, Olette (if you don't count Roxas); Roxas, Axel, Xion.
 Not to mention the evil, non-friendship version with Marluxia, Axel, and Larxene in "Chain of Memories".
 This series loves this trope.